sydasif/ansible-cbt-lab/docs/source/05_filter/01_filter.md

 #### Converting to YAML

-To convert a variable with network configuration data from JSON to YAML format, use the `to_yaml` filter:
+To convert a variable containing network configuration data from JSON to YAML format, use the `to_yaml` filter:

 ```
 {{ network_config | to_yaml }}
 ```

-For more readable outputs, especially for debugging, Ansible provides filters to make JSON and YAML more human-readable.
+For more readable outputs, especially useful during debugging, Ansible provides filters to produce nicely formatted JSON and YAML.

 #### Nicely Formatted JSON

-To create a more readable JSON output, use the `to_nice_json` filter:
+To produce a more human-readable JSON output for network data, use the `to_nice_json` filter:

 ```
 {{ network_config | to_nice_json }}